Creating brand love for Country Life butter

 How do you hijack the headlines to create brand love for a staple British FMCG brand?

 Faced with increased competition from new entrants into the market and the threat of supermarket de-listings, the Dairy Crest brand – which had been recently acquired by global company, Saputo – was caught in a catch-22, whereby marketing budgets were being cut until revenues improved and yet brand awareness was falling year-on-year.
-To break out of this cycle, County Life butter sought a disruptive, cost-effective campaign that rediscovered the brand’s tongue-in-cheek – but quintessentially British – personality of its earlier years.
+To break out of this cycle, Country Life butter sought a disruptive, cost-effective campaign that rediscovered the brand’s tongue-in-cheek – but quintessentially British – personality of its earlier years.

 Butter wouldn’t melt in her mouth…